rhkdgns95/react-hooks-tutorials/README.md

 - The Effect Hook lets you perform side effects in functional components
 - It is a close replacement for componentDidMount, componentDidUpdate, componentWillUnmount.
 : componentDidMount -> componentDidUpdate -> componentWillUnmount

+### Context
+- Context provides a way to pass data through the component tree without having to pass props down manually at every level.